How AQHA is Governed

 “Rather than having many people submit the same rule change, other AQHA members can send a letter saying they support your recommendation,” he says.
 “A lot of people can’t attend convention, but they feel passionately about rules and procedures, so if they’d like to submit a letter, that’s fine, and the letters will be given to the committee that will be handling that particular rule.”

-Speaking on behalf of a particular rule change is not terrifying, says Carol Whittaker, an AQHA director from Arizona, who has submitted several rule-change suggestions, including ideas on Novice rules and developing an AQHA handicapping system.
+Speaking on behalf of a particular rule change is not terrifying, says Carol Whittaker, an AQHA director from Arizona, who has submitted several rule-change suggestions, including ideas on rules related to Level 1 (formerly known as Novice) and developing an AQHA handicapping system for shows.

 “I went as a member, before I was a director,” Carol says, and the experience was positive.
 Her suggestion that each class be considered a separate Novice skill set passed.